Skip to Content

 Garden-Origin Collection, Sweden

-A charming and diverse seed-grown mix gathered from a Swedish rock garden where several Edraianthus species—likely including E. graminifolius, E. tenuifolius, and E. pumilio—intermingled freely.
+A charming and diverse seed-grown mix gathered from the Swedish rock garden of Peter Janises, where several Edraianthus species—likely including E. graminifolius, E. tenuifolius, and E. pumilio—intermingled freely.
 The resulting hybrids bring a delightful range of flower forms and colors, from soft lavender to deep violet-blue, all carried on compact tufts or tight grassy mats of fine foliage.

 Each plant is unique: some produce upward-facing bells, others nod demurely among the leaves, and all share the genus’s unmistakable alpine poise and long bloom through early to midsummer.
 Ideal for tufa, troughs, or dry crevices where drainage is sharp and roots stay cool.